Likrat for Schools – breaking down prejudice through dialogue

 ‘Likrat’ is a Hebrew word that means ‘coming together’.
 Jewish and non-Jewish children and young people need to have that contact.
 The Likrat approach, which is based on peer-to-peer education, gives Judaism a proper face.
 The fact that the visitors are close in age to the participants creates a sense of closeness and facilitates dialogue on an equal footing.
 The Likratinas and Likratinos use objects from Jewish tradition and the stories that go with them to bring Judaism to life for schoolchildren.
 This helps schoolchildren to absorb the content and leads to more successful learning outcomes.
 Likrat aims to create mutual understanding, emphasise the things we have in common, and dismantle antisemitic and racist prejudices and stereotypes.
 This approach is ideal for sharing intercultural and interfaith experiences and promoting tolerance and dialogue in a sustainable and effective way.

 Likrat has been running in German-speaking Switzerland since 2002 and in French-speaking Switzerland since 2015.
-Over that time, it has run around 100 encounters per year, reaching roughly 1,500 schoolchildren annually.
+Over that time, it has run around 100 encounters per year, today, the number today is around 130 to 140 per year, reaching roughly 1,500 schoolchildren annually.

 Likrat is aimed at schoolchildren in years 4 to 6 of primary school, and at middle and secondary schools.
 A Likrat encounter lasts the equivalent of two school lessons and costs CHF 120.
 The Likratinos and Likratinas are usually between 15 and 18 years old.
 Young Jewish people train to become Likratinas and Likratinos every year.
 They attend a number of seminars to gain a deeper understanding of their religion and learn to give quick answers to penetrating questions.
 They are trained to put the content across using age-appropriate language.
 Besides knowledge transfer and rhetoric, the focus is on simulating encounters, so as to prepare the young people as well as possible for their future Likrat encounters.
 Likratinas and Likratinos represent the broad spectrum of the Jewish faith.